 Net operating income per share of

-Net operating income for the first nine months was
+Net operating income for the first six months of the year was

 The Board of Directors declared a quarterly dividend of

-IFC is well-positioned to continue outperforming the P&C insurance industry due to its pricing and underwriting discipline, claims management capabilities, prudent investment and capital management practices and solid financial position.
-Given these attributes, the company believes that it will likely outperform the industry's ROE by more than 500 basis points in the next 12 months.
+IFC is well-positioned to continue outperforming the P&C insurance industry due to its pricing and underwriting discipline, claims management capabilities, prudent investment and capital management practices and strong financial position.
+Given these attributes, the Company believes that it will outperform the industry's ROE by at least 500 basis points over the next 12 months.

 Earnings per share